Shuffle a List, String, Tuple in Python: random.shuffle, sample

 # [0, 3, 2, 4, 1]

-random.sample() returns a new list with selected random elements from a list.
-The original list is not changed.
+random.sample() returns a new list containing randomly selected elements from a list.
+The original list remains unchanged.

-To create a new list with all elements randomly shuffled, set the total number of elements in the list as the second argument.
+To create a fully shuffled list, pass the total number of elements as the second argument.
 You can find the total number of elements using len().

 import random